 - Add lime and serve.
 Just before serving, add the lime juice.
 Serve or allow the sauce to come to room temperature before storing.

-- Other Spices – Transform the flavor profile with the addition of other spices that are sometimes used in mole like anise or oregano.
+- Seasonings – Transform the flavor profile with the addition of other spices that are sometimes used in mole like anise or oregano.

 Storage and Freezing